 A Current Procedural Terminology (CPT) code is a numerical five-digit code to provide a standard coding language for medical services and procedures.
 This helps doctors and healthcare professionals report information more accurately and efficiently.

 They have been developed, maintained and copyright protected by the American Medical Association.
 CPT has been the medical language to communicate across health care which enables seamless processes and advanced analytics in medical services.
 Codes measure the prevalence and value of certain procedures and hospitals can evaluate their efficiency throughout the year.
 As a healthcare system evolves, new codes can be developed for new services, current codes can be revised, and old, unnecessarily generated codes can be discarded.

 Melanie Grant, a certified medical coder, does an excellent job explaining the beginning basics of CPT codes here.

 How Are CPT Codes Created and Maintained?

-The CPT data set is updated twice a year by the CPT editorial panel with the help of the perspectives of clinical and industry experts.
+The CPT data set is updated annually by the CPT editorial panel with the help of the perspectives of clinical and industry experts.
 A committee meets three days each year to review applications for updated codes or revisions to existing codes or revisions of codes already in use.